samereberlin/LibroJS/README.md

 - 'slide' (which slides the pages from the right to the left);
 - 'sliderev' (which slides the page from the left to the right);
 - 'slideorder' (which also slides the pages, but the direction depends on the page ordering.
 If switching from the first to the second page, the slide occurs from the right to the left side; And if switching back from the second to the first page, the slide occurs from the left to the right side);
-- 'slidetop' (which slides the pages from the top to the bottom);
+- 'drawertop' (which slides the pages "in" from the top, and slides it "out" also to the top, simulating a kind of drawer in the top);
-- 'slidebottom' (which slides the pages from the bottom to the top);
+- 'drawerbottom' (which slides the pages "in" from the bottom, and slides it "out" also to the bottom, simulating a kind of drawer in the bottom);
 - 'none' (which disables page transition).
 The different page transition types can be observed/compared in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex05.0_setDefaultPageTransition.html#firstPage" target="_blank">live preview</a>):